netgen/local-development-setup/nginx/ssl/README.md

 ### Firefox

-1. Firefox maintains its own RCS and by default it won't use operating system's RCS to validating a server certificate.
+1. Firefox maintains its own RCS and by default it won't use operating system's RCS to validate a server certificate.
 In order to enable operating system's own RCS in Firefox, open `about:config` and set `security.enterprise_roots.enabled` configuration option to `true`.

 2. If you regenerate RCA certificate, Firefox will refuse the new certificate with `SEC_ERROR_BAD_SIGNATURE` error.
 In that case you will need to delete its certificate database file named `cert9.db`.
 This file is located in the Firefox profile directory, which you can find on `about:profiles` page.
-Make sure that you restart Firefox after deleting it.
+Make sure you restart Firefox after deleting it.